ADGEfficiency/adgefficiency.github.io/_posts/2019-05-01-tf2-lstm-hidden.md

 This method actually overrides one of the functions used internally in Tensorflow (`tf.keras.layers.LSTMCell().get_initial_state`).
 I felt a bit dirty doing this but whenever I tried to pass the states through in the `call` I got a `TypeError: call() got an unexpected keyword argument 'states'`.

-Here I inherit from `tf.keras.Model` and define a `call` method which handles the initial state:

 ```python
 import numpy as np
 import tensorflow as tf